 I was flooded with unexpected emotion after I typed the name of her site into the toolbar.
 The site popped up and I was taken aback as I stared at the title of her blog: “Dave Goldberg’s Death?
 I think it is suicide.”

 Suicide!
 The last word I expected to jump out at me!
-I shook my head thinking back to that awful day when my husband's, my own and our families' world changed forever.
-My husband’s married son and the father of three boys committed suicide.
+I shook my head thinking back to that awful day when my husband’s world, my family’s word, and my world changed forever.
+My husband’s married son, the father of three boys himself, committed suicide.

 Sitting in front of my computer, the memory of a suicide in our family flashed before my eyes.
 I shuddered as my eyes welled up with tears.
-My dog, Orchid began to lick my bare leg sensing my distress.
-After a few moments of kissing her back, I put fingers to keyboard to write my story of that horrific day eight years ago when I became the bearer of heartbreaking news to my darling husband.
+After a few moments of trying to hold myself together, I put fingers to the keyboard to write my story of that horrific day years ago when I became the bearer of heartbreaking news to my darling husband.

-“Steven committed suicide, mom,” she replied in a hysterical voice.
+“Steven committed suicide, Mom,” she replied in a hysterical voice.
 The story is on every television news channel in Chicago!
 I was afraid the news would be on TV in California!
-I don’t want Papa to hear about Steven’s death that way.”
+I don’t want Papa to hear about Steven’s death that way,” she exclaimed.

 “This can’t be true!
 This can’t be true!”
 I said in a bewildered voice.

-“I don’t know what to tell you mom.
-I just know you will find your words.”
+“I don’t know what to tell you, Mom, I just know you will find your words,” said Lizzie.